scp222thj/MalumMenu/README.md

 <br>Some antiviruses might cause issues when installing the mod, so consider temporarily deactivating your antivirus if the game isn't booting after installation.

 When installing MalumMenu for the first time, it will take **MUCH** longer than usual for the game to load.
-This is completly normal and expected behaviour, so don't be alarmed if you have to wait a while.
+This is completely normal and expected behavior, so don't be alarmed if you have to wait a while.
 You can keep track of the installation progress through this useful BepInEx console window that pops up when you start the game:

 <img src="https://scp222thj.dev/static/images/bepinexConsole.png" alt="drawing" width="550"/>